timschott/interview-prep/ds/ml-conceptual.md

   * Decision Trees
     * used random forests for feature selection via the variable importance metric
     * a random forest was used because ensemble learning is an effective way to combine the output of many decision trees
+      * random forest uses decorrelated trees to expose clearer insights in our data
       * prevents overfitting
       ```R
           m <- randomForest(new_df[,-31], new_df$label2,